Wadi Rum, Jordan

 Entry and Fees

 If you’re heading to the Wadi Rum Protected Area, you’ll have to pay to get in.
-But if you’re going with a local tour company, they have your back and include the fee in their package.
+However, if you’re opting for a local tour company, they will have your back and include the fee in their package.

 Thrill-seekers will find plenty to keep them occupied in Wadi Rum.
 The desert is a playground for jeep safaris, which take visitors far into the heart of the landscape to explore hidden canyons, ancient rock art, and breathtaking views.
-For an even more intensive experience, Camel Trek offers a traditional way of traveling through the desert so that tourists can see the bazaar of life.
-Mountain climbing and hiking are popular, with trails for all skill levels.
+For an even more intensive experience, Camel Trek offers a traditional way to travel through the desert, allowing tourists to witness the vibrant bazaar of life.
+Mountain climbing and hiking are popular activities, with trails suitable for all skill levels.
 Burda Rock Bridge and Um Futh Rock Bridge are primarily known for their challenging climbs and luxurious ideas.

 Sustainability and Conservation